Table Of Contents

 When to use Spot Instances

-What Are The Difference Between Spot Instances and On-Demand Instances?
+What Are The Differences Between Spot Instances And On-Demand Instances?

-On-Demand and Spot Instances differ in pricing, purchasing method, best use cases, and more.
-A quick way to see the key differences between Spot and On-Demand Instances is with a side-by-side comparison, like this:
+On-Demand and Spot Instances differ in pricing, purchase models, use cases, and more.
+Key differences between Spot and On-Demand Instances are as follows:

 On-Demand Instances